jurcicek/NoCap-Test/README.md

 ![logo](img/logo.png)
 Hey there!
 Are you interested in LLMs?
 Do you like experimenting with neural networks, implementing different ideas and testing them out?
 Would you like to do that for a living?
 Then you're in the right place!
-This is an official open test for (not only) people interested in joining [BottleCapAI](https://www.bottlecapai.com).
+This is an official open test for people interested in joining [BottleCapAI](https://www.bottlecapai.com).

 This project is a fork of [Modded-NanoGPT](https://github.com/KellerJordan/modded-nanogpt) :heart:, rewritten with minimal changes to run on a single GPU (e.g. RTX 3090/4090)